 Enterprise Risk Management ("ERM") is integral to the business and culture of BHG Retail REIT.
 Through a formalised framework that informs the decision-making

-The Board of Directors ("Board") is responsible for the overall risk strategy and risk governance of BHG Retail REIT.
+The Board of Directors (the "Board") is responsible for the overall risk strategy and risk governance of BHG Retail REIT.
 It achieves this through the approval of the

 In working within the implemented ERM Framework, the Manager is empowered with a sound structure for BHG Retail REIT to capitalise on opportunities and achieve

-The ERM Framework was built on the premise that BHG Retail REIT would have in place a standard and consistent approach to risk management in its culture and strategic planning processes.
+The ERM Framework was built on the premise that BHG Retail REIT would have a standard and consistent approach to risk management in its culture and strategic planning processes.
 This would support the setting of priorities and making of decisions at the portfolio and Manager level.

 Further, the ERM Framework applies a systematic approach to effectively manage and control risks in the Manager's governance and operations so as to achieve optimal outcome for all its operations, business ventures, collaborations and partnerships.

-Following the listing of the REIT in December 2015, it was determined that the ERM Framework would be reviewed every two years.
+The ERM Framework will be reviewed every two years.
 In the event of changes in regulations, country of operations, nature of business or any other event which would affect

 The Board and Manager have worked closely with input from Deloitte & Touche Enterprise Risk Services Pte Ltd ("Deloitte") in ensuring that the ERM Framework remains relevant and proceeds in accordance with current regulatory practices and requirements.

 Further, the ERM Framework is supplemented by an outsourced Internal Audit function, which measures and evaluates the effectiveness of the procedures in place under the Framework.
 An internal audit exercise is conducted annually.
 In 2017, the exercise was conducted at the REIT's portfolio properties in Chengdu and Hefei, China.